 Paxil Linked to Suicide

 On September 23, 2004, the FDA released a statement warning about the possible risk of increased suicidal ideation and behaviors in young users of antidepressant medications, including Paxil.
-Later that year, the FDA ordered the manufacturers of 32 antidepressant drugs, including GSK, to amend their black box warnings to include increased risk of suicide in children.
+In 2007, the FDA ordered the manufacturers of 32 antidepressant drugs, including GSK, to amend their black box warnings to include increased risk of suicide in children.
 Finally, on May 2, 2007, the FDA issued a statement proposing that makers of all antidepressant medications further update their black box warnings to reflect a heightened risk among users aged 18-24 years.

 The first suicide Paxil lawsuit to go to trial in the U.S. involved an adult patient.
 The case was tried in a federal court in Wyoming, and the jury awarded an $8 million verdict in favor of the family of a man who killed his wife, daughter, and granddaughter before taking his own life after using Paxil for two days.
 Significant litigation followed that trial, with most cases settling.

 Birth Defect Litigation

 When Paxil was introduced in 1992, it was classified as a drug with no known link to increased birth defects.
 However, that classification turned out to be inaccurate, and on December 8, 2005, the FDA issued a warning about early results in a study which suggested Paxil use by pregnant women in the first trimester of pregnancy increased the risk for birth defects, especially heart defects.
 One of the most commonly reported birth defects involved holes in the walls of the heart's chambers.